Photo: Tony Carrick for Bob Vila

-Patterned after a traditional method of Japanese cooking called kamado, ceramic kamado grills are popping up in backyards everywhere.
-Home chefs revere these charcoal-fueled cookers to smoke meat slowly until it’s so tender it falls off the bone.
-But versatile kamados aren’t one-trick wonders: They can get blazing hot enough to put the perfect sear on a steak and even create crispy-crusted pizzas.
+Patterned after a traditional method of Japanese cooking, ceramic kamado grills are popping up in backyards everywhere.
+Home chefs revere these charcoal-fueled cookers for their ability to smoke meat slowly until it’s so tender that it falls off the bone.
+But versatile kamados aren’t one-trick wonders: They can get blazing hot enough to put the perfect sear on a steak and can even create crispy-crusted pizzas.

 - BEST OVERALL: Kamado Joe Classic II Charcoal Grill